-Here is something most Australian grocery shoppers do not know: you can earn cashback on your Woolworths and Coles shop Finds Worth Buying Every Single Week">every single week without changing where you shop, what you buy, or how much you spend.
+Here is something most tuckara.com/post/seasonal-australian-budget-recipes-2026" title="Seasonal Australian Budget Recipes 2026: Fresh and Affordable">Australian grocery shoppers do not know: you can earn cashback on your Woolworths and Coles shop every single week without changing where you shop, what you buy, or how much you spend.
 The only thing that changes is that you open a different app before you click through to the supermarket website.

 What Is a Cashback App and How Does It Work?